Viral-Sachde/MinimalPomo/README.md

 ## Feedback

 Have suggestions or found a bug?
 Please open an issue [here](https://github.com/Viral-Sachde/MinimalPomo/issues).
-Your feedback is valuable and helps make the Pomo Productivity Timer better for everyone.
+Your feedback is valuable and helps make the Minimal Minimal Pomo (Productivity Timer) better for everyone.

 ## Thank You

-Thank you for using the Pomo Productivity Timer!
+Thank you for using the Minimal Minimal Pomo (Productivity Timer)!
 Happy focused working! 🍅✨